 The Lees-McRae Elementary Education Program at SCC is designed for traditional, nontraditional, and adult students alike who wish to become licensed elementary classroom teachers (K-6) in the state of North Carolina.
 Lees-McRae offers the junior and senior years of a 4-year teacher education program on the campus of SCC.
 This arrangement allows students to complete their 4-year degree close to home, and at the same time offers students with transfer coursework from other institutions (including a Bachelor’s degree) the opportunity to complete their teacher education coursework for state licensure.

 Courses in the Elementary Education major are designed to meet the learning outcomes identified as being crucial for the preparation of elementary school teachers.
 They form an appropriate balance of knowledge, philosophy, and theory with methods and practice.
-The courses are based on Teacher Education Accreditation Council (TEAC) and National Council for Accreditation of Teacher Education (NCATE) standards, North Carolina Department of Public Instruction (NCDPI) competencies, the Interstate New Teacher Assessment and Support Consortium (INTASC) standards, and the teaching of the North Carolina Standard Course of Study (NCSCS).
-The Elementary Education program is accredited by NCATE, and therefore, affords graduates opportunities for licensure and employment.
+The courses are based on Teacher Education Accreditation Council (TEAC) standards, North Carolina Department of Public Instruction (NCDPI) competencies, and the teaching of the North Carolina Standard Course of Study (NCSCS).
+The Elementary Education program is accredited by the North Carolina Department of Public Instruction and TEAC/CAEP, and therefore, affords graduates opportunities for licensure and employment.

 Lees-McRae elementary education alumna receives "Thanks to Teachers" recognition!